dezswap/docs/content/en/docs/integration/sdk/transaction.md

 ### swap

 Execute a token swap.
-The SDK automatically generates `funds` based on the offer asset type.
+The SDK automatically generates the correct message format and `funds` based on the offer asset type.

 - **Native tokens** (like `axpla`): Automatically attaches the specified amount as funds
 - **CW20 tokens** (addresses starting with `xpla1...`): Uses CW20 send method with swap hook